RMerl/asuswrt-merlin/README-merlin.txt

               location to reduce the chances of having it in RAM if left to default location, filling it up (patch by VinceV)
-   - FIXED: web server would crash if you entered too much data in OpenVPN key/cert fields.
+   - FIXED: Web server would crash if you entered too much data in OpenVPN key/cert fields.
-   - FIXED: Prevent TCP connections to ACSD to protect against exploiting security flaws in it.
+   - FIXED: The ACSD service could be exploited by a LAN user to gain shell access to the router.
+TCP connections to ACSD are now blocked by the firewall.
+   - FIXED: You could not define time periods on the Parental Control calendar under IE (backported from 374)

 3.0.0.4.372.31_2: